NCAA Tournament: Players to watch in the women’s Final Four

 Connecticut, South Carolina, UCLA, and Texas were clearly the best four teams in the regular season, and they’ve all made the national semifinals.
 Here are their stars to know.

-The first half of that happened, and now we’ll see if the second half delivers on the promise at hand.
-Connecticut, South Carolina, UCLA, and Texas were clearly the best four teams in the regular season, and they’ve all made the national semifinals.
+The first half that happened, and now we’ll see if the second half delivers on the promise at hand.
+Connecticut, South Carolina, UCLA, and Texas clearly were the best four teams in the regular season, earned the tournament’s four No. 1 seeds, and have all made the national semifinals.

 » READ MORE: UConn coach Geno Auriemma takes aim at the NCAA over women’s double-regional format in March Madness